 The State, County, and City roadways are categorized based on functional classification, which is based on the road's purpose and use characteristics.
 Volume 2 of the Technical Appendix summarizes the existing functional classification, roadway design standards, and access management standards based on the 2003 TSP.
-Section 7 of this document summarizes the current functional classification, roadway design standards, and access management standards for each facility.
+Section 7 of this document summarizes the current functional classification, roadway design standards for each facility.